daattali/beautiful-jekyll/_drafts/2016-07-15-update-dell-host-to-vsphere-6-using-vum.md

 published: false
 title: Update Dell host to vSphere 6 using VUM
 ---
+One of the most important operations in running a virtual environment is to perform major upgrade of the system.
+The vSphere Update Manager simplify greatly the process and makes it look transparent when everything goes well.
+Even if 9 times out of 10 everything will be fine, it is always good to take extra care with these maintenance operations to avoid that scary tenth time.
+Just like everyone does with the test groups in WSUS, it is best practice to test every build in a dev/test cluster running the same kind of workloads as your production.
+This way you can give it a few months to discover potential issues relative to your environment and then patch your production.
+If you don't have the chance to have such infrastructure, it is still better to wait a little while before upgrading your prod to let other companies run into these problems (in their pre-prod) and get their feedbacks, resulting in editor's patches to fix them.

+## Dell specifics

-In this post I will go through the steps involved in the process of updating a Dell server running ESXi 5.5 to the latest version of vSphere.
+In this post I will go through the steps involved in the process of updating a Dell server running ESXi 5.5 to the latest version 6.0 update 2 of vSphere.
 I mention Dell because I am going to use a customized Dell ISO to get the latest certified drivers and patches.

 ![version5.5.jpg]({{site.baseurl}}/img/version5.5.jpg)